TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/SecurityWarningsAfterLogin/Index.rst

 A TYPO3 integrator is responsible for the correct configuration of the TYPO3 system.
 Usually, an integrator has administrator privileges and logs in to the backend from time to time or regularly.
-If a user with administrator privileges accesses the system, TYPO3 triggers some basic system checks and shows an error or warning message in a box right after the login.
+If a user with administrator privileges accesses the system, TYPO3 CMS triggers some basic system checks and shows an error or warning message in a box right after the login.